awsdocs/aws-iot-docs/developerguide/creating-a-virtual-thing.md

 ## Set up an Amazon EC2 instance<a name="set-up-ec2"></a>

 The following steps show you how to create an Amazon EC2 instance that will act as your virtual device in place of a physical device\.

+If this is the first time you've created an Amazon EC2 instance, you might find the instructions in [Get started with Amazon EC2Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) to be more helpful\.

 **To launch an instance**